nuodb/nuodb-helm-charts/incubator/cloudbeaver/README.md

 A guide, provided by Cloudbeaver, explains how to add a custom driver, but requires rebuilding Cloudbeaver and the docker container to include the driver and configuration changes.
 See [https://cloudbeaver.io/docs/Adding-new-database-drivers/](https://cloudbeaver.io/docs/Adding-new-database-drivers).

-This helm chart, however, slides the NuoDB changes in without requiring a rebuild.
+This Helm chart, however, slides the NuoDB changes in without requiring a rebuild.
 This avoids having to maintain a build of Cloudbeaver tied to the NuoDB driver version.
 It should also reduce the need to update anything when the version of Cloudbeaver changes.
 The main modifications are:

  - Mounting the `/opt/Cloudbeaver/workspace` directory as a persistent volume, so that configuration changes are retained after restarts.
 Cloudbeaver is deployed as a statefulSet fixed to one replica, because it does not use a distributed database for its metadata.
  - Adding the NuoDB driver under `/opt/cloudbeaver/drivers/nuodb/`.
 By default this is downloaded from maven by the 2nd init container called `nuodb-config`, to avoid having the binary in git.
-You can choose the driver version by setting .`Values.cloudbeaver.nuodbDriverVersion`.
+You can choose the driver version by setting `.Values.cloudbeaver.nuodbDriverVersion`.
 There is also an air gapped install option described later.
  - Replacing two `plugin.xml` files with versions that include additions for NuoDB, which are inside jars in `/opt/cloudbeaver/server/plugins`.
 The details of the changes they contain are shown later, should they need to be recreated in the future.
 This replacement is done in 3 parts:
 	 - The 1st init container `source-jars` uses the Cloudbeaver image and copies the cloudbeaver jars to a shared volume location `/opt/cloudbeaver/cloudbeaver-jars`.
 The script it runs is `source-jars.sh`.
 	 - The 2nd init container `nuodb-config` replaces the relevant `plugin.xml` file in these jars.
 The script it runs is `nuodb-config.sh`.